tewha/tewha.net/_posts/2014/2014-09-12-defending-facebook.md

 I'm not a fan of analytics and I wouldn't do it in my own apps.
 First, if you don't burst those transmissions with other data, it'll drain the battery a lot faster.
 Even if you do it'll drain it a bit faster.
 But also, unless you explicitly opt into the analytics -- and not as part of a general Terms of Service, like you probably did with Facebook -- it's skeevy.

 But remember this app is replacing a website.
 All of this data would be sent to a website from a web browser anyway.
 For a company replacing a web browser, building in analytics like this probably seems an obvious choice.
+Certainly, if you think going back to using the website will save you from Facebook knowing how if you opened this menu here or how you to delete a message you're wrong.

-Going back to my question: Does it matter if Facebook (to use one of the examples from the CBC article) knows which way you hold the phone when you type?
+Going back to my question: Does it matter if Facebook knows which way you hold the phone when you type, to use one of the examples from the CBC article?
 No, of course not.

 ## Memory representation